rahulshankariyer/MLB_Web_Scraping/README.md

             final_df = pd.concat([final_df,temp_df],ignore_index = True)
     final_df

+## Exporting the data to a CSV file

 Finally, the data in the dataframe 'final_df' was exported to a CSV file.

     # Export to csv